FuturesJS/FuturesJS/README.markdown

-# PromiseJS
+# FuturesJS

 ## About
-PromiseJS is a colletion of tools for function-level Promises, Futures, Subscriptions, and the like.
+FuturesJS is a colletion of tools for function-level Promises, Futures, Subscriptions, and the like.

 Note: Due to the nature of Document-Driven Development this documentation is more up to date than some of the code.

 ## Single Promises
-    var p = Promise.make(),
+    var p = Futures.promise(),
     timeout = setTimeout(function() {
       p.smash("Suxorz!");
     }, 10000),